miles-berman/mbermandev/README.md

 ## Acknowledgments

-This portfolio is hosted using GitHub Pages and represents my journey through the intersection of technology and creativity.
+This portfolio is hosted using GitHub Pages.

 ---